DooDoo.Love

 Before spending 5 minutes at the school computer lab only to see "blocked," a student can do a quick self-check:

 1. Check the domain.
-Games on DooDoo.Love load from doodoo.love (our main domain) and html5.gamemonetize.com (our game CDN).
-If either of those loads, the games on this list work.
+Games on DooDoo.Love load from doodoo.love (our main domain) and html5.gamemonetize.com / html5.gamemonetize.co (our game CDN).
+If those load, the games on this list work.

 2. Test during a free period, not during class.
 If a game turns out to be blocked, the right time to discover that is during an independent block, not during algebra.